We’ve got great ideas to help you make your hometown even better. Mr. Rogers would approve

 There’s no time like the present to shower your neighborhood with a little extra love.
 You’ll teach your kids what it means to be a part of a real community and maybe even get to know a few new friends.
-From neighborhood scavenger hunts to Little Free Libraries, scroll down for low contact ideas that can make your hometown just a little bit (or a lot!) more awesome.
+From neighborhood scavenger hunts to Little Free Libraries, scroll down for community improvement ideas that can make your hometown just a little bit (or a lot!) more awesome.

 1. Create an Instagram page for your community.
 Start documenting what makes your 'hood special, ala Bill Cunningham, whether it's the trees, the architecture, the people, or maybe, all of the above.
 This is something you can do while on small walks around your hometown and is a great way to share the messages of hope and inspiration out there.

 2. Make seed bombs.
 This is a simple project, and it doesn't require a green thumb.
 Use this easy tutorial from Practically Functional, and then toss your supply in the dirt along roads and freeways.
 We suggest you use native wildflower seeds to curb any invasive species.

 3. Redesign a crosswalk.
 Cities all over the nation are setting up community crosswalk programs, which allow artists to add an extra flair to the pedestrian's right of way.
 Keep in mind, things might be slower to happen because of staff considerations, but you can get the inspiration and apply now.

 4. Plan to create a pocket park.
 Bringing more green space to urban landscapes takes time and planning, so now is a good time to start.
 The National Recreation and Park Association has a great guide on how to get one started.

 5. Dedicate a bench.
 Arrange for extra seats to be added to an outdoor space in honor of a loved one or just a spot to stop and sit for a spell.